jflex-de/jflex/tex/lex-specs.md

     column counting is enabled), the matched text, and the executed action (with line number in the specification).

--   <span>**`%standalone`**</span>
+-   `%standalone`

     Creates a main function in the generated class that expects the name of an input file on the command line and then runs the scanner on this input file.
-The values returned by the scanner are ignored, but any unmatched text is printed to the Java console instead (as the C/C++ tool flex does, if run as standalone program).
+The values returned by the scanner are ignored, but any unmatched text is printed to the Java console instead.
 To avoid having to use an extra token class, the scanning method will be declared as having default type `int`, not `YYtoken` (if there isn’t any other type explicitly specified).
 This is in most cases irrelevant, but could be useful to know when making another scanner standalone for some purpose.
-You should also consider using the `%debug` directive, if you just want to be able to run the scanner without a parser attached for testing etc.
+You should consider using the `%debug` directive, if you just want to be able to run the scanner without a parser attached for testing etc.

-### CUP compatibility {#CupMode}
+### CUP compatibility

-You may also want to read section [CUPWork] <span>[*JFlex and CUP*](#CUPWork)</span> if you are interested in how to interface your generated scanner with CUP.
+You may also want to read the [CUP section](#CUPWork) if you are interested in how to interface your generated scanner with CUP.

--   <span>**`%cup`**</span>
+-   `%cup`

-    The `%cup` directive enables the CUP compatibility mode and is equivalent to the following set of directives:
+    The `%cup` directive enables CUP compatibility mode and is equivalent to the following set of directives:

         %implements java_cup.runtime.Scanner
         %function next_token